jeffrey818/Photo-Competition-Web-App/README.md

   ❖ Start Date must be earlier than the Vote End Date ❖ No empty fields

-4. Join Competitions (Figure 5)
+4. Join Competitions
   ❖ Green Join button: to join a competition
   ❖ Red Unjoin button: to leave a joined competition -Error Handling message will pop-up if
     ❖ unjoin a not-joined competition
     ❖ join a joined competition

-5. Upload/Delete photos for a single competition (Figure 6 and 7)
-Figure 6 shows the upload process.
+5. Upload/Delete photos for a single competition Figure 6 shows the upload process.
 Before the user uploads a photo, he will see the preview and it is changeable.
 After he hits the upload button, the photo in the preview will be uploaded to the server when the upload progress bar reaches 100% status.